 In many cases both parents will have PR.
 Once you have PR, separation or divorce doesn’t take it away from you.
 If you’re a parent and don’t have PR you will need a court order or an agreement with the child’s mother to get it.

-If you’ve got PR you have the right to make decisions about your child’s care and upbringing.
-Major decisions in a child’s life need to be agreed by all those who have PR and if they can’t agree then issue must decided by a court and this includes decisions on foreign holidays.
+If you’ve got PR then you have the right to make decisions about your child’s care and upbringing.
+Major decisions in a child’s life need to be agreed by all those who have PR and if they can’t agree then the issue must decided by a court and this includes decisions on foreign holidays.

 As ever, when it comes to family law, court proceedings should be your last resort.
 They are always costly, both financially and emotionally.
 If you do have to go to court, the decision will always be based on what the court considers to be in your child’s best interests.
 The court will look at where you’re planning to go and what you’re planning to do there.
 Can safeguards be put in place to ensure the children are brought home at the end of the holiday if it’s being suggested that might not happen?

-If you are involved in a dispute about taking your children abroad, contact one of our specialist family lawyers at Slee Blackwell.
+If you are involved in a dispute about taking children abroad on holiday then contact one of our specialist family lawyers at Slee Blackwell.
 We’ll give you straightforward, cost effective advice about your options.
-We’ll help you explore alternative dispute resolution and negotiation aimed at avoiding court proceedings so you are able to enjoy a well-deserved holiday with your children.
+We will help you explore alternative dispute resolution and negotiation aimed at avoiding court proceedings so you are able to enjoy a well-deserved holiday with your children.
 Just don’t forget to send us a postcard!